-Now you can see the Power BI quick insights based on this report
+Now you can see the quick insights based on this report

 Or, if you want to drill down further more in-depth into the report, then select any report.
 For the quick insights demo purpose, we selected the Donut chart.

-Once you selected, Power BI starts displaying quick insights based on this report.
+Once you select, Power BI starts displaying quick insights based on this report.

-If you want to Pin this report to the dashboard, then click the Pin Visual button on the Top right corner.
+If you want to Pin this report to the dashboard, then click the Pin Visual button in the Top right corner.

 Within the Fifth dashboard, you can see the Donut Chart that we pinned before.